Hyperwindmill/morphql/website/guide/server.md

 - **Auto-Documentation**: Serves a Swagger UI with endpoints for all staged queries.
 - **API Key Auth**: Built-in simple header-based authentication.

+---

+### Starter Template

+If you are building a custom transformation service from scratch, we recommend using the `packages/server-instance` folder from our monorepo as a **Starter Template**.
+It provides a production-ready foundation with:

+- NestJS structure and dependency injection.
+- Health checks (Liveness/Readiness).
+- Docker and Docker Compose configurations.
+- Pre-configured Swagger / OpenAPI documentation.

+Simply copy the folder and customize the controllers or services to fit your specific needs while keeping the `@morphql/server` core for the heavy lifting.

 ## Deployment

 ### Docker Compose